shvetsmaksym/shvetsmaksym/README.md

 - 👋 Hi, I’m @shvetsmaksym
-- 👀 I’m interested in algorithms and data structures, data science
+- 👀 I’m interested in data science, algorithms and data structures.
 - 🌱 I’m currently learning statistical analysis and machine learning using with Python and R.